alyciakb/alyciakb.github.io/resume.md

       - Monitored and reported the stability of the classes, retention of customers, make-up of the classes by fare type, movement of customers over time, and growth/loss of the customer base by class.
       - Became a source of ridership information and reporting throughout the COVID-19 pandemic using data from the segmentation model, along with other Compass Tap data to monitor and report the changes in ridership during COVID-19 by class of customer, time of day, fare payment method, and city of trip origin.
 This data has been reported to various stakeholders in planning, marketing, and the customer experience committee.
   - Developed a PowerBI dashboard, SQL, and Python processes to automate COVID-19 related weekly and monthly overall ridership reports for various internal and external stakeholders, including Finance, Planning, CUTA, and UITP.
-  - Worked in a cross-functoinal team with Business Technology Services to test and review cloud-based data storage platforms, Snowflake and Azure, and their integration with DataBricks and Tableau.
+  - Worked in a cross-functional team with Business Technology Services to test and review cloud-based data storage platforms, Snowflake and Azure, and their integration with Databricks and Tableau.
   - Developed linear regression models to predict daily and weekly transit ridership using external data sources, with a mean average weekly accuracy of 99.3%.
 This data assists finance and planning with decision making while internal data reporting systems are offline.

 <br>